ImpostorJD/CurriCompass_SC/README.md

 4. Locate the variable **PATH**, then double click.
 5. Click on **New**, then **Browse**.
 6. Locate the directory containing **php-cgi.exe** inside wamp/bin/php/php8.1.0/, then click ok.
-7. open php.ini located in the same directory.
+7. Open php.ini located in the same directory.
-8. search (ctrl + f) for extension.
+8. Search (ctrl + f) for extension.
-9. create new line and add this: extension=php_pdo_pgsql.dll
+9. Create new line and add this: extension=php_pdo_pgsql.dll
 10. Save changes.
 11. Restart WAMP server